BelT26/Finding-Pluto/README.md

 The original wireframes can be found in the assets directory.

 The game was initially designed to be played on a desktop so that the screen is large enough to display all of the available features.
-It was later adapeted for tablet and mobile devices.
+It was later adapted for tablet and mobile devices.

 I initially designed the fuel gauge, questions, planet-stats and flight path independently and tested that they worked before adding them to the game.
 I later constructed functions that would update all items based on the user's response.